isomerpages/moe-standrewsjc/_school-canteen-service/School Canteen Service.md

 * Healthy and fit to operate the stall.
 * School/Catering experience preferred.
 * Successful applicant must personally operate the stall during canteen operation hours.
-* Proposed menu with price list must be attached to the application form for our consideration.
+* Successful applicant and stall assistant(s) must possess the WSQ Basic Food Hygiene Certificate.
-* Successful candidates (and their helpers) will have to register and pass the Basic Food Hygiene Course (WSQ BFHC) and then apply for a food stall license from Singapore Food Agency (SFA).
+* Successful applicant is required to apply for a food stall license from Singapore Food Agency (SFA).
 *Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant's own expense.*